mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

              Output: <mask> = Machine learning

-   * **Tasks in Speech/Audio.** The input data for this domain include audio and speech files.
+   * **Tasks in Speech/Audio.** The input data for this domain include audio and speech files, coming from recorded speeches, meetings, movies, news, call centers, etc.

-     1. Automatic Speech Recognition
+     1. **Automatic Speech Recognition (ASR).** The goal of ASR is to transcribe speech audio recordings into text.
+ASR task has many practical applications, from creating closed captions for videos to enabling voice commands for virtual assistants.
+The input data is an audio file and the output is its transcription text.
+This task is a supervised and discriminative task.

-     2. Text-to-Speech
+     2. **Text-to-Speech.**

-     3. Audio-to-Audio
+     3. **Audio-to-Audio.**

-     4. Audio Classification
+     4. **Audio Classification.**

-     5. Voice Activity Detection
+     5. **Voice Activity Detection.**

-     6. Source Separation
+     6. **Source Separation.**

-     7. Speech Diarization
+     7. **Speech Diarization.**

-     8. Intent Classification
+     8. **Intent Classification.**

    * **Tasks in Multimodal data.** The input data for this type can be any of the above modalities or other things (e.g., time series).
      1. Text-to-Image